aadi-2510/Chai-Aur-React/ReactNotes/notes.md

 * In React.js, "render" refers to the process of converting React elements into a DOM representation and displaying them on the screen.
 It's the mechanism by which React components output what the user sees in the browser.

-## useState Hook
+## Hooks
-The useState hook is called inside a functional component.
+* The useState hook is called inside a functional component.
 It returns an array with two elements: the current state value and a function to update that state.
 syntax:
 const [state , setstate] = useState(initial state)

+* useEffect

+* useCallback

+* useRef

+## Fibre
 * HYDRATION : when dom tree loads in web page, it loads the structure first like- buttons etc. then it loads javascripts, this process is called hydration.